 The wooden hallways surrounding traditional Japanese houses are known as Engawa, which traditionally enclosed most of the Japanese houses, used as room connections and to let in light and air and in the hot summer months.
 It is rare to see houses of such overwhelming beauty and we definitely recommend making a little the detour to visit the Ohashi house.

-Finding our way back to the Bikan quarter we passed lots of shops, cafes, restaurants and museums.
+Finding our way back to the Bikan quarter, Japan’s Venice, we passed lots of shops, cafes, restaurants and museums.
 One of the first shops we passed was a cat shop.
 Just by the entrance door we found a cat slot machine, where Jerome tried his luck and actually won a tiny cat after his second go.
 He probably thought that was 200Yen well spent.

 We walked deeper into the Bikan quarter, where the main attraction is the willow-edged canal surrounded by picturesque black and white warehouses.

 In the feudal era these warehouses were used to store rice.
-It was very pleasant to stroll, visiting the small shops and watching the boats with their passengers slowly floating up and down the canal.
+It was very pleasant to stroll, visiting the small shops and watching the boats with their passengers slowly floating up and down the canal in the Bikan Quarter.

 A 20 minutes ride in one of the traditional boats costs 500Yen for adults and 250Yen for children and tickets can be bought at the tourist information.
 We skipped the boat ride and the museums as it was getting late and most shops and museums were closing at 5pm.